4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

 Step Ten: Open Support Tickets
 ------------------------------

-Some support tickets must be opened at orchestration time in order for CGAP to run properly.
-Namely, two cases should be open:

-* Spot instance limit increase to a significantly higher value (such as 9000)
+Open a support ticket to request an increase in the spot instance capacity.
+Namely, ask for a spot instance limit increase to a significantly higher vCPU value (such as 9000)
-* Disable ES hourly snapshots

-The first will enable CGAP to run pipeline at a higher degree of parallelization using more spot instances.
-The second will make it so that internal AWS snapshots of the ES cluster are only done daily, not hourly.
-Hourly snapshots are known to impede performance and cause APIs to fail.

 Step Eleven: Configure HTTPS
 ----------------------------